in-toto/in-toto/README.md

 #### Carrying out software supply chain steps

 ##### in-toto-run
-`in-toto-run` generates link metadata for the given command-line option.
+`in-toto-run` generates link metadata for the given command-line option and runs it as its own command.
 See the [this simple usage example from the demo application for more details](https://github.com/in-toto/demo#tampering-with-the-software-supply-chain).

 ```shell
 in-toto-run  --step-name <unique step name>